stevenwett/recipepocket-php/README.md

 # Recipepocket App
 A free and simple way to store your recipes.

-\* Asterisks mean you must be authenticated to use this endpoint.

 ## Auth Endpoints
 This site is using [WP Firebase Auth](https://github.com/stevenwett/wp-firebase-auth) to manage user authentication with Firebase.